 Getting Universe Dimensions When Using a Custom Universe

-3. Re-open the query panel.
-Go to the query using the custom universe (Main Query).
-You can now use the objects from the Pre-Query in your Main Query's filters.
+Step 3 – Re-open the Query Panel.
+Go to the Query using the custom Universe (Main Query).
+You can now use the Objects from the Pre-Query in your Main Query's Filters.

-Select the date objects you want to use and click OK.
+Step 4 – Select the date Objects you want to use and click "OK".